kalpanamanohar/SecureCheck-A-Python-SQL-Digital-Ledger-for-Police-Post-Logs/README.md

 ## 🧩 How It Works

-1. Connects securely to MySQL (via PyMySQL).
+1. Connects securely to MySQL.
 2. Fetches real-time records into Pandas DataFrames.
 3. Generates analytics and visuals with Plotly Express.
 4. Serves the dashboard interactively through Streamlit.